MarekPikula/homeassistant-mqtt-filesystem-publisher/README.md

 ## Quick start

 1. Install the Python package: `pip install hamqtt-fs-publisher`.
+If you want to have support for YAML configuration format install with `ruamel` or `pyyaml` extras depending on the YAML library of choice (recommended `ruamel`, e.g., `pip install hamqtt-fs-publisher[ruamel]`).
 2. Create a configuration (example in `examples/config.example.yaml`).
 It can be in either YAML or JSON format.
 There is a pre-generated JSON schema in `hamqtt_fs_publisher/configuration.schema.json`, which can be used, e.g.,